cerbero90/command-validator/README.md

 }
 ```

 The available rules are the same [validation rules provided by Laravel](https://laravel.com/docs/validation#available-validation-rules).
-If you need custom validation, please have a look at [how to define custom rules](https://laravel.com/docs/validation#custom-validation-rules).
+If we need custom validation, here is how we can [define custom rules in Laravel](https://laravel.com/docs/validation#custom-validation-rules).

 Sometimes we may need to show custom messages or attributes for some validation errors.
 We can achieve that by overriding the methods `messages()` and `attributes()`: